 What degree do you need to be a teacher?
 Learn more about the general requirements to be a teacher and what you can study to prepare for a career in education.

 You will find exceptions to this rule.
-Some private schools hire teachers with specific skills relevant to a class they want to offer, like a foreign language.
+Some private schools hire teachers with specific skills relevant to a class they want to offer, such as a foreign language.
 You can find on-the-job training programs for teachers in states with a significant teacher shortage.
 Florida allows veterans with at least 60 college credits who can pass a teacher certification exam to teach while completing the requirements for a professional license.
 In Arizona, you can work as a teacher if you're enrolled in college and agree to work with an experienced teacher who supervises you when a school has a vacancy it cannot fill.

 It's also possible to get a teaching job even if you don't have an education degree.
 Many school districts have programs to train teachers with a degree in a field other than education.
 These programs typically include coursework, mentoring from experienced teachers, and an evaluation by an administrator.
 Another option is to earn a graduate degree in education.